 Other Things To Consider

-• Work/life Balance: Here are some tips to maintain a work/life balance for your employees!
-Having a work/life balance is crucial as it not only impacts the quality of work, but also reduces staff turnover.
+• Work/Life Balance: Here are some tips to maintain a good work/life balance, which not only improves work quality but can also reduce staff turnover.

 Promoting Mental Health Awareness In The Workplace

-Promoting mental health in your business doesn’t need to be complicated.
-Even talking about it and increasing awareness can help to reduce any stigma associated with mental illnesses and mental health conditions in your workplace.
+Promoting mental health in your business need not be complicated.
+Simply fostering open conversations and increasing awareness can help diminish the stigma associated with mental health challenges in the workplace.

 Below are some ideas to help get you started: